pieces-app/example-typescript/CONTRIBUTING.md

 ### Contributing Guidelines

 Firstly, thank you for considering contributing to Pieces Open Source.
-This guide details all of the general information that one should know before contributing to the repository.
+This guide details the general information that one should know before contributing to the repository.
 Please stick as closely as possible to the guidelines.
 That way, we ensure that you have a smooth experience contributing to this project.

+If you are a designer - [start here to get more specific information](#contributing-design).

 ### General Rules: